calledit/google_form_javascript_css/README.md

-to create your own serverless css/javascript form, create a text section in your form with the heading &lt;html&gt; and fill it with your css/javascript see picture.
+to create your own serverless css/javascript form, create a text section in your form with the heading &lt;html&gt; and fill it with your css/javascript (see picture).
 After that you can use your own styled form with the serverless live demo.
+Each page of the form needs its own &lt;html&gt; section, you can use that to style each page of the form differently.

 <img src="https://raw.githubusercontent.com/calledit/google_form_javascript_css/master/google_form_serverless_2021.png" alt="screenshot of form with inline js" width="50%"/>